-The School is committed to providing a comprehensive programme of PSHE for all its pupils, which is appropriate to their age and needs.
+The School is committed to providing a comprehensive programme of PSHCE for all its pupils, which is appropriate to their age and needs.
 Responsibility for developing and implementing this programme rests with the Headmaster.
-Each child's PSHE and Citizenship education informs all aspects of the school day.
-We have a cross-curricular approach to PSHE, and its associated objectives may be addressed in RE, Circle Time, Drama, Assemblies or other curriculum areas.
-Our structured play sessions are specifically tailored to the needs of the group, from working with a child coping with parallel play to facilitating turn taking and initiation.
-We 'help children achieve more' by ensuring that all pupils are given the opportunity to be healthy, stay safe, enjoy and achieve, make a positive contribution and achieve economic well-being.
+Each child's PSHCE informs all aspects of the school day.
+We have a cross-curricular approach to PSHCE, and its associated objectives may be addressed in RE, Circle Time, Drama, Assemblies or other curriculum areas.
+We ensure all pupils are given the opportunity to be healthy, stay safe, enjoy and achieve, make a positive contribution and achieve economic well-being.

-We provide positive experiences through planned and coherent opportunities in the curriculum, extra-curricular activities and through interactions with teachers and other adults for our pupils.
-Our range of artistic, sporting and other cultural opportunities is available to pupils through the curricular and extra-curricular programme, and their participation in these opportunities.
-We plan our personal, social and health education and citizenship through, tutorials, assemblies and 'circle time' to help our pupils acquire values and skills to enable them to develop independence and choose their path in life.
+We provide positive experiences through planned and coherent opportunities in the curriculum, extracurricular activities and through interactions with teachers and other adults for our pupils.
+Our range of artistic, sporting and other cultural opportunities is available to pupils through the curricular and extra-curricular programme, and their participation.
+We plan our personal, social and health education and citizenship through, lessons, Assemblies and 'circle time' to help our pupils acquire values and skills to enable them to develop independence and choose their path in life.

 St. Bernard's Preparatory School seeks to:

-- develop an ethos and environment which encourages a healthy lifestyle for pupils; - use the full capacity and flexibility of the curriculum to help pupils to achieve safe and healthy lifestyles; - ensure that food and drink available, across the school day, reinforces the healthy lifestyle message; - provide high quality Physical Education and sport to promote physical activity; - St. Bernard's Preparatory School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-It is our aim that all pupils fulfil their potential.

-promote an understanding of the full range of issues and behaviours which impact upon a lifelong health and well-being.
+- develop an ethos and environment which encourages a healthy lifestyle for pupils; - use the full capacity and flexibility of the curriculum to help pupils to achieve safe and healthy lifestyles; - ensure that food and drink available, across the school day, reinforces the healthy lifestyle message; - provide high quality Physical Education and sport to promote physical activity; - promote an understanding of the full range of issues and behaviours which impact upon a lifelong health and well-being.